syscover/projects/README.md

-# Projects to Laravel 5.2
+# Projects for Laravel 5.2

 ## Installation